oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_identity_domain_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Optional field to indicate whether users in the domain are required to have a primary email address or not Defaults to true</div>
+                                            <div>Optional field to indicate whether users in the identity domain are required to have a primary email address or not.
+The default is true.</div>
                                                         </td>
             </tr>
                                 <tr>